Demographic-aware fine-grained visual recognition of pediatric wrist pathologies: Results Discussion

 \subsection{Baseline Comparison}

-Table~\ref{tab:baseline_image_only} shows that MetaFormer outperforms widely CNNs.
-This gives credence to the fact that transformer-based architectures with fine-grained design are better suited to capture subtle morphological cues in pediatric wrist radiographs, where differences between normal anatomy and pathology can be minimal.
+Table~\ref{tab:baseline_image_only} shows that baseline MetaFormer (vision only) outperforms widely used CNNs and more recent architectures (Swin Transformer, YOLO11s, and Conv\allowbreak NeXtV2-Tiny).
+This gives credence to the fact that transformer-based architectures with fine-grained design are better suited to capture subtle morphological cues in pediatric wrist radiographs.
+At the bottom, our final fusion variant yields the highest accuracy.